-If you are the victim of a crime and are unsure if you would like to pursue action through the University or the criminal justice system, you may want to consider speaking with a Campus Security Authority.
+If you are the victim of a crime and are unsure of reporting options, you may consider speaking with a Campus Security Authority.
 Campus Security Authorities can explain the different reporting options available to help you decide which option is best for you.